Troubleshooting: Accessing App Settings

 If whoever configured the device set a passcode, you'll now need to enter that to get into the app settings.
 By default, the passcode is blank, so if you are not sure if a passcode has been set, you can try just tapping "OK" without entering anything in the passcode field.

-If that doesn't work (or the passcode prompt doesn't show up), the settings are set to never show, meaning you'll need to delete (long-press the app icon until all icons start wiggling, then tap the 'x' in the corner of the icon to delete) and re-install the app to get back into settings.
-Please note that deleting the app will delete the existing settings so you should attempt to find a configured device you can get into or be prepared to create a new set of settings if you go this route.
+If the passcode prompt doesn't show up after doing the touch gesture, the settings are set to never show, meaning you'll need to delete (long-press the app icon until all icons start wiggling and/or a context menu pops up, then tap the 'x' in the corner of the icon or 'Delete App' to delete) and re-install the app to get back into settings.
+Please note that deleting the app will delete the existing settings so you should attempt to find a configured device you can get into or be prepared to create a new set of settings if you must go this route.

 iTunes keeps a record of purchases made with the Apple ID linked on the device and you will not be charged for downloading the app again as long as you have the password for that Apple ID (or have access to the email associated with that ID so you can reset the password if necessary).